Attack at Boulder's Pearl Street Mall in Colorado burns several people, police say; suspect in custody

 Multiple people at Boulder's Pearl Street Mall in Colorado were burned when they were attacked by a man during a march for Israeli hostages Sunday, according to police.

-Authorities said the violent incident happened at 1:26 p.m. at 13th Street and Pearl Street on Sunday afternoon.
+Authorities said the violent incident happened at 1:26 p.m. at 13th Street and Pearl Street.
 Police asked everyone to avoid the area while first responders work the scene.

 Boulder police said officers are evacuating the 1200, 1300, and 1400 blocks of Pearl Street between Walnut and Pine as they investigate what happened.
 "PLEASE AVOID THIS AREA," the department tweeted at 3:08 p.m.